Relations Between Adjacency and Modularity Graph Partitioning: Dominant Eigenvectors of Modularity and Adjacency Matrices

-Theorem \ref{thm1} tells us the eigenvalues of a DPR1 matrix are interlaced with the eigenvalues of the original diagonal matrix.
-Next we will write the eigenvector corresponding to the largest eigenvalue of a modularity matrix as a linear combination of the eigenvectors of the corresponding adjacency matrix.\\
+By \thmref{thm1}, we know that the eigenvalues of a DPR1 matrix interlace with the eigenvalues of the original diagonal matrix.
+A linear combination of the eigenvectors of the corresponding adjacency matrix is then used to compute the eigenvector representing the largest eigenvalue of a modularity matrix.

-With the notations in Section 1, since $\mathbf{A}$ is an adjacency matrix, it is symmetric and therefore orthogonally similar to a diagonal matrix.
-Therefore, there exists orthogonal matrix $\mathbf{U}$ and diagonal matrix $\mathbf{\Sigma_\mathbf{A}}$ such that
+According to the notation in \sref{sec1}, because $\mathbf{A}$ is an adjacency matrix, it is symmetric and is therefore orthogonally similar to a diagonal matrix.
+It follows that there exists an orthogonal matrix $\mathbf{U}$ and a diagonal matrix $\mathbf{\Sigma_\mathbf{A}}$ such that